 The City of Pittsburgh follows these guidelines when allowing use of city land:

-151 – 400 ppm - Enforce “Clean Hands” policy – washing hands immediately after leaving the parcel.
+- 151 – 400 ppm — Enforce “Clean Hands” policy where users must wash hands immediately after leaving the parcel

-For more information on soil and soil testing guidelines, see the following sources:
+For more information on soil and soil testing guidelines, review the following sources: